-- Reduced the number of lower-income preschoolers with untreated tooth decay by 35 percent over the last decade. .
+- Reduced the number of lower-income preschoolers with untreated tooth decay by 35 percent over the last decade.
 Today, more than 50 percent of all Medicaid-enrolled children under age 6 see a dentist.
-Washington leads the country in these efforts.
-This is important because preventing disease early leads to a lifetime of better oral health.
+Washington is a leader the country in these efforts.
+Preventing disease early leads to a lifetime of better oral health.

 - Led a coalition that secured dental coverage for lower-income adults in Washington.
 One million people are now eligible to receive care.

-- Ensured an additional 244,000 people in Washington receive the health benefits of fluoridated water since 2001, saving families and taxpayers nearly $56 million over 15 years.
+- Ensured an additional 244,000 people in Washington receive the health benefits of fluoridated water since 2001, saving taxpayers nearly $56 million over 15 years.

 - Trained nearly 45 percent of Washington physicians caring for young children to deliver oral health preventive services.